Kaihanga/magnetox-faq/peopoly-magnetox-faq/index.md

 This improvement requires SSH access.

 1. SSH into the printer
-2. Edit nginx's settings, add the following 4 lines to the bottom of the ``http`` section of /etc/nginx/nginx.conf, such as ``sudo vi /etc/nginx/nginx.conf``
+2. Edit nginx's settings, add the following 4 lines to the bottom of the ``http`` section of /etc/nginx/nginx.conf, such as ``sudo nano /etc/nginx/nginx.conf``
    1. proxy_send_timeout 500s;
    2. proxy_read_timeout 500s;
    3. fastcgi_send_timeout 500s;